-Viral message claims to reveal the true origin and secret meaning of 'The Twelve Days of Christmas,' namely it was composed as an 'underground catechism song' so Catholics could practice their faith despite Protestant persecution.
+Viral message purports to reveal the true origin and secret meaning of 'The Twelve Days of Christmas,' namely that it was composed as an 'underground catechism song' for persecuted Catholics in Protestant England.

 Circulating since: 1990s